techascent/tvm-clj/examples/box-blur.md

 ## An Optimized Schedule

-Of course I spent some time and attempted my hand at created a schedule that is pretty quick.
+Of course I spent some time and attempted to create a schedule that is pretty quick.
 I was unable to match opencv in this case, however.
 I think most likely I am missing access to some vector instructions that work particularly well for this case.
 [Here](https://github.com/tech-ascent/tvm-clj/blob/master/README.md#image-scaling-tvm-vs-opencv)
 I have implementations of area and bilinear resizing of image that do outperform their opencv counterparts.

+One thing to note is that the above algorithm would extend easily to an arbitrary number of channels *and* and arbitrary base datatypes.
+This is useful, for instance, in satellite imagery where you can have far more than 3 channels and you may have also unsigned short datatypes.
+I do not believe this to be true of the sse-optimized versions present in openCV.